 1 = Most countries require a visa (only less than 20 don’t)

-0 = All countries require a visa (or with one or two exceptions)
+0 = All countries require a visa (two or three exceptions)

 Biometrics in Visa

 2 = No biometrics in visas

 1 = Some visas require biometrics